-When it comes to golf balls, a lot of people assume that low compression balls are for slow swing speeds while high compression balls are for fast swing speeds.
-Though that could be true, it’s not always the case, and in this post, we’ll talk about what golf balls you should use with a slow swing speed.
+When it comes to golf balls, most people assume that low compression are for slow swing speeds while high compression are for fast swing speeds.
+Though that could be true, it’s not always the case.
+This article will talk about the balls you should be using if you’re a senior player or have a slow swing speed.

 In order to figure this out, we tested a number of different golf balls with golfers with slower swing speeds.
 Two of my playing partners have what’s considered a “slow” swing speed.
 One of them shoots in the 90s and the other one in the 80s.
 This post will talk about the results we got.